 This different way of speaking is not considered as American slang or even improper.
-It is totally normal for native speakers to leave out certain vowel or consonant sounds when speaking.
+It is totally normal for native speakers to leave out certain vowel or consonant sounds while they speak.
 When sounds in words are left out of the word completely or pronounced differently, this is referred to as linguistic reduction.
 Below, we look at linguistic reduction in English pronunciation, contractions and word stress.

-It may be hard to know when speaking English which words can be reduced, that is shortened or left out.
+When speaking English, it may be hard to know which words can be reduced, i.e. shortened or left out.
 Especially if the language is new to you.
 Yet, native speakers of English do this automatically.
 Just think about your own language, we are pretty sure you find some examples of reduction there as well.
 There is a certain pattern for American English though, that if you recognize will help you know which words you can reduce and which you can stress.

 When speaking, function words are usually unstressed, spoken with a lower pitch, reduced or not spoken at all.
 Function words influence pronunciation in American English, that is why you might not get every word.
 Let’s now take a look at some examples of pronunciation and contractions in American English to make the complex theory more concrete.

 When learning a foreign language, you try to carefully pronounce your words.
-The challenge while learning English is to leave out sounds when speaking.
+The challenge in learning English is to leave out sounds while speaking.
 We have prepared a few examples of missing sounds so that you can understand Americans better: